Improving Humanitarian Situation in Sahel: UN Envoy’s Insights and Efforts

 The United Nations Mission in Mali, MINUSMA, recently completed its mandate.
 What is the role now of the United Nations Office for West Africa in the Sahel (UNOWAS) in promoting peace and security in Mali?

 It is true that the MINUSMA mission is over, but not the United Nations mission to support the country.
 Mali is a member of the United Nations which is going through a very difficult situation.
 For this reason, it enjoys the unwavering support of the United Nations.
 There is humanitarian support but there are also political questions that must be faced.
 We are still in discussions with the Malian government because we must respect the choices of the Malian government.
 As a member of the United Nations, Mali has political obligations.
 There are also questions of human rights, the question of women, of youth.
 There are quite a few resolutions approved by the United Nations which are applicable to Mali.
 So we are in the process of discussing with the government how to help the country implement all these resolutions.
-So you could say it’s a work in progress.
+So you might say it’s a work in progress.

 Your role is changing with the departure of MINUSMA, are you planning to go to Mali?

 We are not MINISMA number 2.
 We have our mandate.
 It is within the framework of this mandate that we will continue to work with Mali in the same way as we work with other countries.
 So it is not a reissue of MINUSMA with another name.
-There are sometimes misunderstandings about this.
+There are sometimes misunderstandings regarding this.
 Our role is to support Member States in overcoming difficulties, economic, social and other difficulties.
 It is in this framework, in this spirit, that we will continue to work with Mali.

 In the region, there are other countries experiencing political transitions, Burkina Faso, Niger, Guinea.
 Where are the UN dialogue and cooperation with these countries?